rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

     my_list = (99, my_list)
     my_list = (12, my_list)

-Foolowing on from the SSL approach above, we could have written this as:
+Following on from the SSL approach above, we could have written this as:

 ::